sio2project/oioioi/GUIDE.md

 We only need to build (here comes the magic word) SIO dependent images.
 `Dockerfile` defines what steps are to be done in order to create the environment.
 Once you built the image, you can set the container up.
-Remember - things like dependencies (`requirements[_static].txt`, `setup.py`) are downloaded during the built, so if you changed something in those places you either need to build the image again, or apply these changes by hand (e.g. do `uv pip install`).
+Remember - things like dependencies (defined in `pyproject.toml`) are downloaded during the build, so if you changed something in those places you either need to build the image again, or apply these changes by hand (e.g. do `uv sync`).
 If you have good internet connection and adequate CPU, it shouldn't be hard to build the image again, especially that it is more stable approach.